ryanpizzuto/target.en/help/r-troubleshooting-target/target-limits.md

 ## productPurchasedId parameter

-**Limit**: 47 characters per comma-separated value.

-Anything longer is truncated by the system.
+**Limit**: 47 characters per comma-separated value and 250 characters in total.
+Individual values longer than 47 characters may be truncated by the system.
+Total lengths above 250 characters may result in a 400 error.

 ## Profile scripts